ANZCOR Guidelines

 arrow icon

-Family members of, and carers for, people with diabetes may be trained in the use of the GlucaGen® HypoKit®.
-These kits contain an injection of glucagon, which works by triggering the liver to release stored glucose, resulting in raised blood glucose levels.
+Family members of, and carers for children and adults with diabetes may be trained in the use of the GlucaGen® HypoKit.
+This kit contains an injection of glucagon, which works by triggering the liver to release stored glucose, resulting in raised blood glucose levels.
 The glucagon is administered by injection.

-If trained to do so, give Glucagon in the case of a severe hypoglycaemic event, when the person is unconscious or seizing, and/or is unable to swallow safely.4
+If trained to do so, give Glucagon in the case of a severe hypoglycaemic event, when the person is unconscious or having a seizure, and/or is unable to swallow safely.4

 3.0